Relintai/pandemonium_engine_docs/02_tutorials/03_first_2d_game/07_finishing-up.md

 One way to do this is to use a `ColorRect` node.
 Make it the first node under `Main` so that it will be drawn behind the other nodes.
 `ColorRect` only has one property: `Color`.
-Choose a color you like and select "Layout" -> "Full Rect" so that it covers the screen.
+Choose a color you like and select "Layout" -&gt; "Full Rect" so that it covers the screen.

 You could also add a background image, if you have one, by using a `TextureRect` node instead.